javolo/octet/octet/src/examples/AssignmentOne/README.md

 # 3. JUMP EFFECT

 One of the key features I wanted my player to have is being able to jump to pick up objects, avoid enemies or go up to boxes.
-For that in definition of the key up treatment was modified to allow jump effect.

-To have the desired effect instead of apply a small amount each time the user presses the key up I set this amount to be 0.3 units.
-That get the effect of going up.
+To have the desired effect instead of apply a constant speed each time the user presses the key up I set this amount to be 0.3 units.
+That get the effect of going up quicker.
 To complete the full jump effect I had to create a function (**"update_player_position"**) that it was run each frame to push the player down at a constant speed (**look at "key_up" logic section**)

-What this function does basically is check if the player is in the air (the position of the player is not equal at the height of the bottom border) and apply to it negative speed in the y axis until reach the floor.
+This function does basically checks if the player is in the air (the position of the player is not the bottom border one) and apply a negative speed in the y axis until reach the floor.
 To get the position of the player I made one function to return its position (**"get_position"** in the sprite class).

 I did´t want the player to be jumping forever so I decided to limit the jump effect.
 To do that I set the **"max_height"** variable.
 This sets up how far the player can get in the jump knowing the starting point and the height of the screen.
 Once it reaches this maximum I change the player speed to be negative and start going down.

-I have declared a boolean variable (**"player_descending"**) when the player reach the top height and make him wait until is
-back at the floor to start another jump.
+I have declared a boolean variable (**"player_descending"**) to make the player wait until is back at the floor to start another jump when is reched.
 What I want is either the user is with the key up pressed or try to jump when the player is descending not allow to jump again until the character has touched the floor.

 # 4. NEVER ENDING SCREEN

 Getting the player jumping and moving around the screen the next phase I wanted to achieve is move the player more than the first screen, being capable of going right without limitation.
-After try several formulas I spoke with Andy and gave me the advice to have two background images and when the camera is fully aligned with the second one move the first one to the right of the second and repeat the process again and again to have infinite screen effect.
+After try several formulas I spoke with Andy and gave me the advice to have two background images and when the camera is fully aligned with the second one move the first to the right of the second and repeat the process again and again to have infinite screen effect.

 # 5. COINS